patterns-app/patterns-devkit/README.md

 BASIS is a framework for building end-to-end functional data pipelines from modular components.
 BASIS abstracts over underlying database, runtime, and storage resources with **functional, type-aware data graphs**.
-These graphs are composed of discrete `DataFunctions` written in **python or SQL** that snap together both batch and streaming data flows to form end-to-end data pipelines, from API data extraction to SQL transformation to machine learning models.
+These graphs are composed of discrete `pipes` written in **python or SQL** that snap together both batch and streaming data flows to form end-to-end data pipelines, from API data extraction to SQL transformation to machine learning models.

-BASIS `DataFunctions` optionally expose a type interface, called an `ObjectType`, that describes the structure and semantics of the expected input and output data.
+BASIS `pipes` optionally expose a type interface, called an `ObjectType`, that describes the structure and semantics of the expected input and output data.
 These type interfaces allow the BASIS community to build an ecosystem of components that anyone can reuse project to project, across organizations and industries.